Egyptian pavilion: 1995

 The 1995 exhibition of Akram El-Magdoub, Hamdi Attia, Medhat Shafik, and Khaled Shokry received the Biennale's Golden Lion award for best national pavilion.

 2004

-The Egyptian pavilion at the 9th Venice Biennial of Architecture (6th D) presented a unique experimental project created by three architects from Alexandria, Egypt.
-The installation explored the influence of information technology on architectural conception through the synchronization of two distant spaces: Salah Eldin Citadel in Cairo and the Egyptian pavilion in Venice.
-Through interactive media screens, the pavilion enabled real-time interaction between inhabitants of both locations, creating the illusion of a unified space despite the geographical separation.
-This innovative approach responded to the Biennial's 'Metamorph' theme by challenging conventional spatial boundaries and demonstrating how architecture could transcend physical limitations to create shared experiences across continents.
+The Egyptian pavilion at the 9th Venice Biennale of Architecture (6th D) presented a unique experimental project created by three architects from Alexandria, Egypt.
+The installation explored the influence of information technology on architectural conception through the synchronisation of two distant spaces: the Salah Eldin Citadel in Cairo and the Egyptian pavilion in Venice.
+Through interactive media screens, the pavilion enabled real‑time interaction between inhabitants of both locations, creating the illusion of a unified space despite the geographical separation.
+This innovative approach responded to the Biennale's 'Metamorph' theme by challenging conventional spatial boundaries and demonstrating how architecture could transcend physical limitations to create shared experiences across continents.
 The project represented an early exploration of virtual connectivity in architectural discourse, effectively blurring the boundaries between physical presence and digital interaction.